Hives/makers-notes/week-6/README.md

 - Do I need to document/communicate what I've done on the html and css so other team members can create similar templates?

 [scrum]: https://en.wikipedia.org/wiki/Scrum_(software_development)#/media/File:Scrum_Framework.png

+### Reflectionz

+- Best thing we did was when we were working on filtering booked dates out of the range of dates presented in the datepicker.
+My team was working on the Ruby back end which spat the dates out into a `data-` attribute in the date form, and the other team was working on the front end which would pull the dates into the datepicker UI.
+We agreed the format of how this would would work in advace, and both worked on it at the same time.
+When we both merged our branches it worked.
+Felt good man
+- Not so good - no code reviews, code quality was getting pretty shonky I think...
+- Kanban updating fell by the wayside a bit
+- MVP 2-day sprint went very well.
+Achieved everything we wanted.
+Good communication at beginnig middle and end of day to make sure we were all working well together.

+Technical stuff
+- Had a git nightmare this morning - ended up having to write my email code three times because I kept losing it?!?!?
+- Dependency injection in Sinatra - [here's what I came up with](https://github.com/makers-bnb/makers-bnb/commit/00bd9f1b235700b67c390123a69e4691525826c5).
+Must be a better way?